January 25, 2020

 Little Bird Child Care

-In 2019, Stephanie was pregnant with her first child and knew that she wanted to return to work after the child was born, but despite searching her town of Calais and the surrounding area, Stephanie was unable to find a quality child care option without a significant waiting list.
+When Stephanie was pregnant with her first child, she knew she wanted to return to work after the child was born.
+Despite searching in Calais, where she lives, and the surrounding area, Stephanie was unable to find a quality child care option without a long waiting list.

 The lack of available care meant that Stephanie wouldn’t be able to return to her job as a Retail Wireless Consultant, resulting in a significant decrease of income for her family.